-Specific Outcome Probable Solution Buildi ng Address, Building Setbacks and Active Frontages 01 Development in Land Use Area 5 is to be sited such that it forms a nexus with the adjacent Public Access Domain (Mall) (Precinct 13) and Village Park system, whilst S1.1 Development is to be setback a minimum 3 metres from all street frontages and 38m from the southern boundary in accordance with Map 13E (Precincts 11 and 16 - Setbacks) to ensure the retention of
+Specific Outcome Probable Solution Building Address, Building Setbacks and Active Frontages 01 Development in Land Use Area 5 is to be sited such that it forms a nexus with the adjacent Public Access Domain (Mall) (Precinct 13) and Village Park system, whilst

-Specific Outcome Probable Solution preserving the key sightline between the two principal areas of open space.
-S1.2 viewlines from the Nicklin Way through to the Village Park East.
-Built form is to be located such that it promotes activation and visual surveillance of the Village Park System, Public Access Domain Mall and primary street frontage Car Pa Car Parking & Access (On-Site) 02 Car parking and vehicle access is to be located with adequate separation from proximate intersections to prevent conflicts with the local street network.
+Specific Outcome Probable Solution preserving the key sightline between the two principal areas of open space. viewlines from the Nicklin Way through to the Village Park East.
+S1.2 Built form is to be located such that it promotes activation and visual surveillance of the Village Park System, Public Access Domain Mall and primary street frontage Car P Parking & Access (On-Site) 02 Car parking and vehicle access is to be located with adequate separation from proximate intersections to prevent conflicts with the local street network.
 S2.1 Access to on-site car parking areas is in accordance with the Access point indicated on Map 7 (Vehicle Movement Network & Driveway Location Plan) of this document.
 S2.2 On-site car parking and servicing areas that are provided at-grade are to be located such that they are not visually prominent from the Village Park or Public Access Domain (Mall).
-03 Parking areas must not be visually prominent external to the site.
+O 3 Parking areas must not be visually prominent external to the site.
 S3.1 Adequate landscape screening is to be provided to all vehicle parking and manoeuvring areas to limit their visibility from the surrounding parklands, streetscape and adjacent residential neighbourhoods.